CS2103JAN2017-W15-B2/main/docs/UserGuide.md

 #### c.
 Change save location

-Saves all changes to disk. <br>
+Want to have your tasks synced on Dropbox instead?
+You can change the save location of your tasks with the `save` command.

 Format: `save SAVE_LOCATION`

-Changes where tasks data and user config are saved to specified `SAVE_LOCATION`.
+Changes where tasks data and user config are saved to specified `SAVE_LOCATION`. `SAVE_LOCATION` must be an existing folder.

 #### d.
 Exit program